Fixing three dimensional geometries from entanglement entropies of CFT$_2$: Some useful results of CFT EE

-In this section, based on refs. \cite{Calabrese:2004eu,Calabrese:2009qy}, we briefly summarize some results of CFT$_{2}$ entanglement entropies that we are going to use in the rest of the paper.
-For a quantum system consisting of two parts $A$ and $B$, the entanglement entropy (EE) for the subsystem $A$ is defined by the Von Neumann entropy:
+In this section, based on refs. \cite{Calabrese:2004eu,Calabrese:2009qy}, we briefly summarize some results of CFT$_{2}$ EEs that we will use in the remainder of the paper.
+For a quantum system consisting of two parts, $A$ and $B$, the EE of subsystem $A$ is defined by the Von Neumann entropy: